The Too-Perfect Saint: Characters

 Younger sister of Philia and less experienced Saint.
 She worships her sister and loathes Julius along with her parents for how poorly they have treated Philia.
 To get revenge on them, Mia fakes accepting his marriage proposal; part of her plan to force the first prince into taking the throne.
+It is later revealed that she and Philia are really cousins, though they still acknowledge each other as sisters.

 She experiences the pathetic side of Julius when he cowers while accompanying her on an excursion that results in demons attacking.